argonne-lcf/CompPerfWorkshop/10_reduced-precision/TensorFlow/README.md

 ![float16 profile with bad layer sizes](images/float16-XLA-dlprof-bad-sizes.png)

+These changes have dramatically decreased the performance of the generator training.
+The TC efficincy has dropped to 28% and the average iteration time has nearly tripled.

 ![float16 profile with bad layer sizes- zoomed](images/float16-XLA-dlprof-bad-sizes-iter.png)

 We can even identify when the generator is being trained (first half of each iteration)